-Ever wondered what Cheyenne Mountain is all about?
-Where did it gets its name?
+Have you ever wondered what Cheyenne Mountain is all about?
+Where did it get its name?
 What’s its history?
 What do you know about Cheyenne Mountain?
 What are those towers on top?
 Is NORAD still in Cheyenne Mountain?

 Just some of the answers to the questions above: